 Fainting, known medically as syncope, can have a number of causes, including dehydration, overheating or prolonged standing still, which causes blood to pool in the legs.
 Young children sometimes hold their breath during fits of anger, turn blue and pass out.
 Unique causes of “routine” fainting include laughing, combing your hair, stretching and even going to the bathroom.

 Sometimes a young person will feel a fainting spell coming on, otherwise known as a prodrome.
 They will say they see spots and appear extremely pale.
 They may feel dizzy, nauseous and hot, but are cool and sweaty.
 Other times, fainting episodes can occur without warning.

 In either case, kids usually recover quickly – in less than one minute.

 So when should parent seek medical care for a child who has fainted?

-A child who faints should be seen by their pediatrician for an evaluation, Dr. Snyder says.
+A child who faints should be seen by their pediatrician for an evaluation, Dr. Robbins says.
 This is to rule out any causes that are serious.
 The pediatrician can assess if your child has any risk and order an ECG to rule out rare causes of syncope.
 If the pediatrician is unsure, they can refer your child to a pediatric cardiologist.

 “Fainting usually is not cause for alarm, but a doctor will want to rule out any serious problems,” he says.
 “A very small percentage of cases are caused by a heart condition.
 Sometimes children have an irregular heartbeat, also known as arrhythmias.
 Or they might have a diminished pumping volume or myocarditis, which is inflammation of the heart muscle.”